pldn/LDWizard-old/README.md

 ### 4.1 Import component

-The import component ([Figure 5](#ImportComponent)) allows a generic user to provide the initial information that is needed in order to start a data transformation.
+The import component ([Figure 5](#ImportComponent)) allows a general user to provide the initial information that is needed in order to start a data transformation.

 <figure id="ImportComponent">
   <img src="/docs/img/ImportComponent.svg" width="70%" height="50%">